lihao9056/DGCD-3D/README.md

+# DGCD

-The codes of Difference-Guided Conditional Diffusion Model architecture and training scripts.
+> The codes of Difference-Guided Conditional Diffusion Model architecture and training scripts.